 - Choose economy class.
-By not flying business class, 5-10% of flight-related greenhouse gas emissions could be saved at UZH annually.
+By not flying business class, 5-10% of flight emissions could be saved at UZH annually.
 A flight in business class causes – due to the larger share of the aircraft allocated to the passenger – at least twice the amount of emissions as an economy class flight.

 - Choose relatively efficient airlines.
 By choosing an efficient airline, up to 50% of flight emissions can be avoided in some cases.
 Over a distance of 6,550 km, this can save one ton of CO2 for a round trip (efficiency class C: 1,600 kg CO2, efficiency class G: 2,600 kg CO2).

 - Favor direct flights.
-A direct flight is preferable to a flight with a stopover, as the take-off phases are particularly emission-intensive.
-For the same reason, it is worthwhile to replace feeder flights with rail travel.
+A direct flight within Europe is preferable to a flight with a stopover, as the take-off phases are particularly emission-intensive.
+It is worthwhile to replace feeder flights with rail travel.

 - Offset emissions.
 Carbon offsetting cannot substitute, but complement the measures mentioned above.
 When choosing a provider for carbon offsetting, make sure that the compensation projects are of high quality.
 For the latter, the "Gold Standard" certificate provides guidance.
 Click here for a comparison of important providers of CO2 compensation (in German).

-The Institute of Political Science strives to make the journey of lecturers who do not live in Switzerland as sustainable as possible, among other things by holding block courses.
-Multiple travel for a single course should be avoided.
-In addition, the emissions of all flights are offset at the institute by payments to compensation service providers.
+The Institute of Political Science strives to make the journey of lecturers based outside Switzerland as sustainable as possible, among other things by holding block courses.
+Multiple travel for a course should be avoided.
+In addition, emissions from all air travel are offset.

-The Graduate Campus (GRC) provides information on ecological travel planning as part of the evaluation criteria in order to sensibilize applicants of travel grants for sustainable mobility.
-The information covers the choice of travel mode, the design of the travel program and planning the time spent on site.
+The Graduate Campus (GRC) makes the consideration of ecological aspects in travel planning part of its evaluation criteria.
+The required information covers the choice of travel mode, the travel program and the use of the time spent on site.
 In addition, sustainability in applications for GRC Grants and Short Grants is also an important topic.
-Thus, journeys of invited experts by train or other sustainable mobility solutions are given preference over air travel wherever possible.
+Thus, low-emission journeys by invited experts are given preference over air travel where possible.
 This prioritization also applies if the ticket price is higher and there are additional costs for overnight stays.

-At the Faculty of Arts and Social Sciences, there is the explicit possibility of a virtual participation in doctoral examinations for external examiners and other people involved, according to the 2019 revised ordinance on obtaining a doctoral degree (PromVO 2019).
-They can participate via video conference under the condition that the other members of the doctoral committee are on site.
+The Faculty of Arts and Social Sciences explicitly allows external examiners to participate remotely in doctoral examinations, according to the 2019 revised ordinance on obtaining a doctoral degree (PromVO 2019).
+Virtual participation is possible under the condition that the other members of the doctoral committee are on site.

-Since May 2021, UZH members may commit a voluntary self-commitment to reduce their flight-related greenhouse gas emissions and other sustainability measures by declaring them on an online platform, which is increasingly being used.
-Platform for voluntary self-commitments
+Since May 2021, UZH members may declare voluntary self-commitments to reduce their flight emissions on the Platform for voluntary self-commitments.

 UZH is part of the Swiss Network for Sustainable University Business Travel, in which representatives of the largest Swiss universities collaborate to jointly reduce emissions from business travel.
 Besides UZH, ETHZ and EPFL, the universities of Basel, Bern, Fribourg, Geneva, Lausanne, Lucerne, Neuchâtel, St. Gallen and Svizzera Italiana, as well as two Universities of Applied Science, ZHAW and ZHdK, are involved.